Mregussek/MAREngine-docs/references/classes-layers/entitylayer.rst

 | void closeLayer() override                            |
 +-------------------------------------------------------+

-Method is closing its all components.
+Method is closing all of its components.

 Public Methods
 --------------